oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/ask-em-hol-ocw25.md

 # Oracle Enterprise Manager 24ai: Powered by GenAI
 ## Introduction
 In today’s fast-paced IT environment, administrators and DBAs face challenges in managing complex systems while ensuring availability and performance.
-Join this Hands-On Lab to learn about the new modernized Enterprise Manager 24ai platform that supports Zero Downtime (ZDT) Monitoring.
+Try out this Hands-On Lab to learn about the new modernized Enterprise Manager 24ai platform that supports Zero Downtime (ZDT) Monitoring.
 Explore the new EM 24 features such as the new remote agents that will streamline monitoring across your host and database fleet.
 Converse with the GenAI (Ask EM) assistant to ask questions in natural language and quickly get answers and visual insights for more informed decision making.
 Check out our latest enhancements to Event Compression and Dynamic Runbooks.

 ### Objectives
 The objective of this lab is to become familiar with the new modernized Enterprise Manager 24ai platform.